Alton Community Association

 The ACA offers membership to local residents and we hold an Annual General Meeting once a year, usually in January.
 Our management practices are overseen by the rules and regulations of the Charity Commission, and we now have 'pre-Visible' status.
 'Visible' certification is for community organisations and is similar to ISO 9001 for businesses - quality systems and standards.

 Whilst all the ACA trustees are volunteers, Alton Community Centre is run by a part-time staff of about 40 paid people, including the operations manager, administrative staff, caretakers and those who run the various services: daycare for the elderly, youth club and the course tutors for the Adult Education programme.
-On top of this are independent café and bar concessions.
+On top of this are our independently-run café and bar.

 The ACA and Alton Community Centre are financed by four means:

-- Grant funding: On-going small grants from local councils and funding from other external funding bodies.
+- Grant funding: An on-going small grant from Alton Town Council and funding from other external funding bodies.

-- Revenue: Income from Room Hiring, Events, Café and Bar concessions, Adult Education, Playgroup, Daycare, Assembly Rooms Management, Equipment hire, Minibus hire, Shopmobility hire and other service provisions.
+- Revenue: Income from Room Hiring, Events, Café and Bar concessions, Adult Education, Daycare for the elderly, Assembly Rooms Management, Equipment hire, Minibus hire, Shopmobility hire and other service provisions.